6 Home Pricing Myths Debunked

 The key is finding a real estate agent you can trust who knows how to price a home for sale without leaving money on the table!

 Unique Marketing Brings Higher Prices

-Of course the internet isn’t cutting it because your home is priced $20,000 higher than it should be!
+Of course, the internet isn’t cutting it because your home is priced $20,000 higher than it should be!
 The internet does not sell overpriced homes and neither will an add in the NY Times!

 The market value of your home has nothing to do with outside the box real estate marketing.
 Marketing is all about visibility and attracting the right kind of buyer.
-With an effective marketing plan, your home listing will find its way in front of thousands of well-qualified buyers.
+With an efficient marketing plan, your home listing will find its way in front of thousands of well-qualified buyers.

 Good marketing will display all the best qualities of your home and encourage potential buyers to look further into the listing and to schedule a viewing.
 But marketing does not change the value of your home.
-If your home is overpriced the best marketing in the world won’t cure that.
+If your home is overpriced, the best marketing in the world won’t cure that.